joao862/BLU/README.md

 The results are visualized through dynamic charts, maps, and downloadable reports, providing actionable insights.
 The app contains a tab called 'Tutorial' whith more detailed explanation and a video representing an example of use.

-## Why It Matters
-Reservoirs are essential for water security, agriculture, hydroelectric power, and ecological balance.
-Many regions, however, lack efficient monitoring tools, leading to mismanagement and increased risks of droughts, floods, and ecological disruption.
-This application bridges the gap by offering a globally accessible solution that requires no physical infrastructure.

-With an accuracy of **94.65%**, tested on reservoirs in Portugal and California, the app provides reliable data to support decision-making in water management, flood risk mitigation, and ecosystem preservation.

-## Key Benefits
-- **Automated Image Processing:** Reduces manual effort using advanced algorithms for water surface detection and volume calculation.
-- **Accurate Data Insights:** Achieves a mean absolute percentage error of just **5.35%**.
-- **Global Scalability:** Monitors reservoirs of all sizes, even in remote areas.
-- **Environmental Sustainability:** Supports efficient water use and resource management.

 ## The Future of Reservoir Monitoring
 Future enhancements include: